carlotta-mah/keystroke_gen/documentation/specifications.md

 7. Training Loop: Iterate through your dataset to train the model.
 8. Prediction: Use the trained model for predictions.

-The model will be accessible through an AI, that allows demonstration and manual testing.
+The model will be accessible through a UI, that allows demonstration and manual testing.

 ## Complexity